jiguan/LeetCode/src/com/interview/java/JavaInterviewQuestions.md

 * When we use volatile keyword with a variable, all the threads read it’s value directly from the memory instead of temporary registers.
 This makes sure that the value read is the same as in the memory.

+Can we make array volatile in Java?
+* Yes, you can make an array volatile in Java but only the reference which is pointing to an array, not the whole array content.

 Which is more preferred – Synchronized method or Synchronized block?

 * Synchronized block is more preferred way because it doesn't lock the Object, synchronized methods lock the Object and if there are multiple synchronization blocks in the class, even though they are not related, it will stop them from execution and put them in wait state to get the lock on Object.